codingnninja/koras/docs/documentations/concepts/hydration.md

 # Hydration

-Hydration is the process of attaching event handlers to `html` on the client side but in `$render.jsx`, `Hydration` works by default in the browser so there is no need to take some extra time to `re-compile`.
+Hydration is the process of attaching event handlers to `html` on the client side but in `koras.jsx`, `Hydration` works by default in the browser so there is no need to take some extra time to `re-compile`.
 What you write is what you get in the browser.

 When you wrap a function with template literals while passing it to an event handler in a component, it is hydrated into the component.